simpsora/trusted-overlord/README.md

 ## Purpose

-Trusted Overlord  is a Java tool aimed to aggregate AWS Trusted Advisor alarms from different accounts and build a brief report with the results.
+Trusted Overlord  is a Java tool aimed to aggregate AWS Trusted Advisor alarms, AWS Health Notifications and AWS Support cases from different accounts and build a brief summary with the results.

 ## Usage